Tetrataenite: Magnetic properties

 Tetrataenite displays permanent magnetization, in particular, high coercivity.
-It has a theoretical magnetic energy product, the maximum amount of magnetic energy stored, over 335 kJ m−3.
+It has a large uniaxial magnetocrystalline anisotropy and theoretical magnetic energy product, the maximum amount of magnetic energy stored, over 335 kJ m−3.
+The L10 phase has a theoretical Curie temperature of over 1000 K, resulting in a magnetic anisotropy which is predicted to remain large up to and beyond room temperature.

 Applications

 Tetrataenite is a candidate for replacing rare-earth permanent magnets such as samarium and neodymium since both iron and nickel are earth-abundant and inexpensive.